babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 #### Stylesheets
 In the implementation of Bento you may find some classes called Stylesheets.
 Those are an old way of styling our views, before we had operators like `.backgroundColor(_ color: UIColor)` or `.font(_ font: UIFont)`.
 Stylesheets used to defined **how** a view looks like.
 Keep in mind that now Stylesheet usage should be limited and replaced with operators.

+## Summary
+Generally speaking Bento is our implementation of SwiftUI as we have started to use it at least a year before SwiftUI was announced.

+The most important thing about Bento is it uses a UITableView or UICollectionView to render view and that's why it needs additional types as `Box` `Section` and `Node`.

+`DesignLibrary` is also used very close with Bento as from `DesignLibrary` we have all the **components** we can use to build screens with `Bento`.
+Keep in mind that **components** are not UIView subclasses.
+They are light-weigh structs based on which UIView classes are loaded later on.

+If you have any ideas how this article can be improved let us know and don't forget...
+"We accept PRs" 😉